With so many soccer rules, it is difficult to know where to start. So, I formed the most important soccer rules in an easy-to-follow A-Z list.

 - The ball does not have to be placed on the side the ball went out of bounds on.
 Most often the goalkeeper takes the goal kick, but any player from the team can take the kick.

-In the last couple of years, there has been a key change to goal kicks.
+There has been a key change to goal kicks in the last couple of years.
 Previously, players could not receive the ball from a goal kick until it left the box.